-Semester Dates: August 02, 2021 - September 04, 2021
+Semester Dates: November 14, 2022 - December 17, 2022

+Facilitator: Jana Hummel Email: jana.hummel@columbia.ca

-Facilitator: Heather Bottomley Email: heather.bottomley@columbia.ca Class Time: 5:30 PM - 9:30 PM (Tue./Thur.)
-Room: Online class (MS Teams) Credit: Non-Credit Course Prerequisite: None
+Class Time: 5:30 PM - 9:30 PM (Tues./Thurs.)
+Room: Online class (MS Teams)

+Credit: Non-Credit Course Prerequisite: None

 Note: It is the student's responsibility to be familiar with the information contained in the Course Outline and to clarify any areas of concern with the facilitator.

-If a holiday falls on a scheduled class day or a class needs to be rescheduled, a make-up class will be scheduled for Friday.
-Students are required to make arrangements to be present at the rescheduled class.
+When a holiday falls on a scheduled class day or a class needs to be rescheduled, a make-up class will be scheduled for Friday.
+Students are required to be present at the rescheduled class.